Acute Sinusitis Clinical Presentation

 Bacterial and viral sinusitis

-During the course of a viral upper respiratory tract infection, 3 three common clinical presentations should prompt the clinician to consider that the patient is experiencing an episode of acute bacterial sinusitis.
+During the course of a viral upper respiratory tract infection, 3 common clinical presentations should prompt the clinician to consider that the patient is experiencing an episode of acute bacterial sinusitis.
 These presentations are described as onset with persistent symptoms, onset with severe symptoms, or onset with worsening symptoms.
 What is meant by persistent symptoms, in the context of acute bacterial sinusitis, is respiratory symptoms that last more than 10 days but less than 30 days and which have not begun to improve.
 Such symptoms include nasal discharge (of any quality, eg, thick or thin, serous, mucoid or purulent) or daytime cough (which may be worse at night) or both.

-A consensus statement published in Otolaryngology-Head and Neck Surgery made strong recommendations that clinicians should distinguish between acute rhinosinusitis caused by bacterial causes and those episodes caused by viral upper respiratory infections and noninfectious conditions.[28]
+A consensus statement published in 2007 in Otolaryngology-Head and Neck Surgery made strong recommendations that clinicians should distinguish between acute rhinosinusitis caused by bacterial causes and those episodes caused by viral upper respiratory infections and noninfectious conditions.
+[29]

 The panel suggests that the diagnosis of acute bacterial sinusitis be entertained when (1) symptoms or signs of acute rhinosinusitis are present 10 days or more beyond the onset of upper respiratory symptoms, or (2) symptoms or signs of acute rhinosinusitis worsen within 10 days after an initial improvement.
 A history of purulent secretions and facial or dental pain are specific symptoms that may point to a bacterial etiology.
 In a patient in intensive care, acute sinusitis should be suspected in the presence of sepsis of unknown origin.